 - You and your body (still) deserve pampering: get a massage, facial or other spa treatment.
 Talk with the provider about your body concerns before your treatment.

 - Increase your knowledge of your cancer, its treatment, and your medications.
 Many people find that knowing some information about these gives a greater feeling of control and releases anxious feelings, helping them to embrace, not reject the impacted body part.

 - Speak to your healthcare professional about ways to manage these changes including pain management, skin care for radiation effects, and prosthesis.

-- Changes to our bodies impact our ability to engage in intimate relationships.
-Talking with your partner about your fears, worries and hopes for your newly reclaimed (or rediscovered) intimate relationships is very important.
+- Changes to our bodies may impact our ability to engage in intimate relationships.
+Talking with your partner about your fears, worries, and hopes for your newly reclaimed (or rediscovered) intimate relationships is very important.
 Don’t rush this.
-You need to feel comfortable yourself with the changes so that you can talk frankly with your partner about your body, your concerns and your goals for reconnecting intimately.
+You need to feel comfortable with the changes to your body so that you can talk frankly with your partner about your body, your concerns, and your goals for reconnecting intimately.
 Remember, intimacy is more than just sexual intercourse.
 It involves touching, talking, and being present with someone whom you care about.

 - Talk to your peers.
 Connect with other patients who have the same diagnosis through peer support matching programs.
 This helps to counter isolation and fosters relationships amongst people who have been through the same experience and can offer mutual aid and support.

 - If your image concerns are causing anxiety that interferes with your ability to function, medications and more intense talk therapy may be indicated.

 When to Contact Your Care Team